 Day 10, April 23

-Free day in Dubai for business meetings or cultural excursions.
+Business meetings and the option to participate in a desert safari and Bedouin tent dinner.
 Travel to the airport late in the evening for flight to SLC

 Day 11, April 24